NikiSura/UserProfileManagement/README.md

 - *API Integration*: Communicates with the Spring Boot API for user profile management.

+### 4.4.
+Postman Collection

+- *API Requests*: A set of requests for testing and interacting with the Spring Boot API.
+It facilitates API testing and integration into the development workflow.

+- *Environment Variables*: Configured environment variables for easy API testing against different environments.

+### 4.5.
+Database

+- *SQLite*: The system relies on a SQLite database to store user profile data securely.

 ## 5. How It Works

 1. Users can access the system via the web interface or Telegram bot.